 In Kansas City, barbecue is a way of life.
 It is also one thing this city does better than most.
 With a long tradition of rich, dry-rubbed meats that are smoked and cooked slowly to perfection then covered in spicy sauces, Kansas City has become famous for its magically delicious barbecue.
 In fact, a lot of people call Kansas City "the home of barbecue."

-There are more than 100 barbecue joints in Kansas City, from whole-in-the-wall eateries to nothing-but-barbecue restaurants.
-In our experience, these are the five best places to enjoy great barbecue in Kansas City.
-See each restaurant's website for more details, such as the latest hours, menus, prices and whether they ship their barbecue.
+There are more than 100 barbecue joints in Kansas City, from hole-in-the-wall eateries to nothing-but-barbecue restaurants.
+These are the five best places to enjoy great barbecue in Kansas City.

 You know one thing for sure when you walk into one of the Fiorella’s Jack Stack Barbecue locations in Kansas City: This isn't your typical down-home barbecue joint.